aws-samples/awsome-distributed-training/3.test_cases/16.pytorch-cpu-ddp/kubernetes/README.md

 The guide assumes that you have the following:

 * An Amazon EKS cluster on AWS with x86-based CPU nodes, accessible via `kubectl`.
-* An FSx for Lustre persistent volume claim named `fsx-pv`, you can use an example from [here](https://github.com/aws-samples/aws-do-eks/tree/main/Container-Root/eks/deployment/csi/fsx), if you need to create one.
+* An Amazon FSx for Lustre persistent volume claim named `fsx-pv`, you can use an example from [here](https://github.com/aws-samples/aws-do-eks/tree/main/Container-Root/eks/deployment/csi/fsx), if you need to create one.
 * Docker

 We recommend that you setup a Kubernetes cluster using the templates in the architectures [directory](../../1.architectures).